johanneskastl/rke_with_vagrant_libvirt/README.md

 # rke_with_vagrant_libvirt

+**Branch cluster_with_workers**

-Vagrant setup for building a RKE cluster with three controlplane nodes using the vagrant libvirt provider
+Vagrant setup for building a RKE cluster with three controlplane nodes and one worker using the vagrant libvirt provider

-This setup creates three controlplane VMs using rke.
+This setup creates three controlplane VMs and one worker using rke.

 Default OS is openSUSE Leap 15.2, but that can be changed in the Vagrantfile.
 Same holds true for the sizing of the machines.